 - In Dolores Claiborne, Vera Donovan gradually devolves from a strong-minded businesswoman to a feeble helpless old lady through the novel.
 It doesn't help that she maliciously craps the bed in order to make life harder for Dolores, her carer.

-- In the Curb Your Enthusiasm episode "Interior Decorator", chronic malcontent Larry David, throws a tantrum at his doctor's office over their waiting list policy, culminating in Larry tackling another patient.
+- In the episode "Interior Decorator", chronic malcontent Larry David, throws a tantrum at his doctor's office over their waiting list policy, culminating in Larry tackling another patient.

 - Perhaps the quintessential example is Elaine Benes of Seinfeld, who is blacklisted by the American Medical Association.
-When in desperation she books an appointment with a vet, his office receives a call just moments before she sees him, and you can guess what happens.
+When in desperation she books an appointment with a vet, his office receives a call just moments before she sees him.
+The AMA sends over her medical records, including the blacklisting.

 - Everyone's very sympathetic about House's brain cancer until it turns out he was faking it to get into an experimental drug trial.
 In something of a subversion of the trope, what House is annoying about is insisting that he doesn't want anyone's help or sympathy for his supposed illness; he didn't even want any of his associates to find out, and when they do, by accident, he's very annoyed.

-- Dr John Becker constantly suffered from Annoying Patients.
+- Becker: Dr. John Becker constantly suffered from Annoying Patients.
 After accidentally being shot, he was an Annoying Patient to his doctor at the hospital due to him constantly disagreeing with her diagnosis.

 - Sheldon in The Big Bang Theory suffers from severe social ineptitude, as well as mild hypochondria, making him an absolutely awful person to have around when he becomes sick in one episode.
 Specifically, he continuously infuriates his neighbor, as his roommate and friends have long since learned to avoid him in this state.